bakiba/GUARDIANS-2025-Qualification/L0udBit.md

 ## L0udBit_09
 > What is the name of the user who ran the suspicious powershell script from our initial alert?

-Searching for `user.name` in the alert fields, we find `sidonia.borek`
+Searching for `user.name` in the alert fields, we find `sidonia.borek`.

 ![](img/L0udBit/20250129110329.png)